aosabook/500lines/contingent/chapter.rst

 of information from four different files.
-While its basic order and structure come from ``index.rst``, the actual title of each chapter and section is pulled from your chapter source files themselves.
+While its basic order and structure come from ``index.rst``, the actual title of each chapter and section is pulled from the three chapter source files themselves.

 If you later reconsider the tutorial’s chapter title — after all, the word “newcomer” sounds so antique,